leonardoalt/fusion/README.md

 This repository contains the entire Trollup tool suite:

 - `circuits`: the SNARK state and signature verification ZoKrates code.
-- `prover`: the prover that takes a signed transaction and builds a ZKP of state changes and signature.
+- `trollup-prover`: the prover that takes a signed transaction and builds a ZKP of state changes and signature.
-- `sequencer`: the Trollup node.
+- `trollup-sequencer`: the Trollup node.
 Receives L2 transactions via RPC, builds blocks, and sends them for verification on L1.
 - `l1-verifier`: the Trollup contracts deployed on L1.
 These contracts provide block verification and canonical state root updates for L2 nodes.